zen planner reviews · 2026

 Wrong shape for boutique class-based studios

-Boutique pilates, yoga, barre and dance studios that end up on Zen Planner (often via consolidation or migration) consistently flag that much of the product surface is irrelevant — workout-of-the-day formats, CrossFit attendance leaderboards, belt tracking.
-Daily workflows feel slower because the UX is organised around a different operational shape.
+Boutique pilates, yoga, barre and dance studios that end up on Zen Planner (often via consolidation or migration) consistently flag that much of the tool doesn't apply to them — workout-of-the-day formats, CrossFit attendance leaderboards, belt tracking.
+Daily tasks feel slower because the app is built around a different kind of gym.

 Per-user and per-feature pricing stacks